VIC-20: Memory

 The VIC-20 shipped with 5 KB RAM, but 1.5 KB of this is used for the video display and dynamic aspects of the ROM-resident Commodore BASIC and KERNAL (a low-level operating system).
 Only 3,583 bytes of BASIC program memory for code and variables are actually available on an unexpanded machine.

 Unlike the PET, the VIC-20 does not include a machine language monitor, but Commodore offered them on disk, tape, or cartridge, with several different executables to load into various memory locations.
 The monitor programs were the same as the PET monitor but added a mini-assembler instead of requiring the user to enter hexadecimal opcodes.

 The VIC-20's RAM is expandable through the cartridge port via a RAM cartridge.
 RAM cartridges were available from Commodore in several sizes: 3 KB (with or without an included "Super Expander" BASIC extension ROM), 8 KB, and 16 KB.
 The internal memory map is reorganized if you plug in 8 KB and 16 KB cartridges, leading to a situation where some programs only work if the right amount of memory is present (the most significant divide being between a machine with no or 3 KB extra memory on one hand, and a machine with 8 KB or more extra memory on the other).

 Most expansion cartridges featured hardware DIP switches, allowing the RAM to be enabled in user-selectable memory blocks.
-Since the VIC-20 was designed to use SRAM rather than DRAM, the system board has no provisions for DRAM refresh.
+Because the VIC-20 was designed to use SRAM rather than DRAM, the system board has no provisions for DRAM refresh.
 RAM expansion cartridges ultimately allowed adding up to 24 KB to the BASIC user memory; together with the 3.5 KB built-in user memory, this gave a maximum of 27.5 KB for BASIC programs and variables.
 Memory not visible to BASIC could still be used by machine code programs.